SevlaMare/robotGame/README.md

 * Up arrow to jump.
 * Space bar to shoot the ninjas.
 * Press any button to start the game on the start screen.
-* Click in OK button to submit a score on game over screen.
+* Click on the OK button to submit a score on the game over screen.

 ## Live Demo
-You can access a online version of this game at:<br>
+You can access an online version of this game at:<br>
 https://robot-vs-ninja.netlify.app/

 ## Requirements